Miles of Smiles...and a few tears.

 The Shadow of Your Smile

 The first thing I noticed about Paula was her smile.
 It was wide and toothy.
 Her eyes would go into dark quarter moons and sparkle.
 She would also smile as she talked.
-I’m writing this opening from the bedside at her nursing facility.
+I’m writing this opening from her bedside at her nursing facility.
 She doesn’t talk anymore.
 Which is especially cruel since she loved to talk…to anyone and everyone.
 The nurses and nurses-aids all love Paula and try to coax a smile out of her.
 On occasion we will be on the receiving end of that smile.
 And when that happens, the room lights up.
 One of my nicknames for her was “P. J. Smiley”.

 Paula never attended college.
 She had itchy feet and wanted to leave Queens, get a job and experience life in the big city.
 After all, this was the same Paula that would sneak out of her bunk at summer camp to watch a young Jerry Herman practice his songs on the recreation room piano.
 She would skip school